Aerijo/autocomplete-latex/docs/provider_setup.md

 The `loadProperties` function handles this, and `completions.json` is of the form
 ```
 {
-  "scope": {
+  "scope": { // eg. "text.tex.latex"
-    "displayText": {
+    "type": { // eg. "snippet"
+      "keyName": { // (not really important)
+        // required
         "prefix": "what the user types to see this snippet",
         "snippet": "what the snippet will expand into"

+        // optional
         "description": "(optional) describes what the snippet is for"
         "descriptionMoreURL": "(optional) URL for more info"
+        "leftLabel": "appears to the left",
+        "leftlabelHTML": "more complicated form",
+        "rightLabel": "appears to right",
+        "rightLabelHTML": "more complicated form",
+        "className": "? see API for more info",
+        "iconHTML": "ditto",
+        "characterMatchIndices": [ditto]
       }
     }
   }
+}
 ```
+Most of these entries are defined in the [provider API](https://github.com/atom/autocomplete-plus/wiki/Provider-API#suggestions).
+Some are slightly different, so they may get new names in time (I will try to ensure backwards compatibility when custom completions are supported).

 Eventually, it can be made to look for completion sources from custom files, allowing greater customisation.